%20(2).png)

 Eggs: when given the choice, buy packaged in a compostable paper carton (not a plastic one).

-Tips for environmentally friendly days
+Tips for environmentally-friendly days

 Use a reusable coffee/tea cup.